-So unfortunately, the telescope laid dormant in the office of the house for nearly 10 years, only being brought out on special occasions.
-My interest in astronomy had reached a low point in the early 2000s, and it felt like “yeah we have a telescope, but who what?
-It hardly gets used.”
+So unfortunately, the telescope laid dormant in the office for nearly 10 years, only being brought out on special occasions.
+For Dad, it was just too frustrating for him to operate it.
+My interest in astronomy had reached a low point in the early 2000s, and it felt like “yeah we have a telescope, but who cares?
+It hardly gets used!”

-After the death of my oldest brother in 2007, I started looking towards the heavens again.
+After the death of my oldest brother in 2007 (ten years after we got the telescope), I started looking towards the heavens again.
 The heavens in return gave me an incentive.
-Comet Holmes had an outburst in October-November of 2007, and it became a naked eye object… if we were under dark skies.
+Comet Holmes had an outburst that October-November, and it became a naked eye object… if we were under dark enough skies.

-I simply decided on my own that in order for me to find it, I needed to learn my constellations to know my way around the night sky, and I needed to properly learn how to work the telescope!
+I simply decided on my own that in order for me to find it this comet, I needed to learn the constellations and how to navigate them.
+It also meant that for the first time in this telescope’s lifetime, someone was going to learn how to operate it!

 As a result, it became “my telescope.”
 My knowledge grew fast, and my love for Astronomy got rekindled.
-Pretty soon, the telescope got new life, and because of my growing knowledge of constellations and where the deep sky objects are in the sky, it began to view star clusters, nebulae, and galaxies!
+Pretty soon, the telescope got new life, and because of my growing knowledge of constellations and deep sky object locations, it began to view star clusters, nebulae, and galaxies!

-It got taken out to the desert on a regular basis, and anytime there was an event like a conjunction or an eclipse, it surely would be brought out, assembled, and be pointing at it.
-I became that guy in a public place talking to curious people and seeing them look through it.
+It got taken out to the desert on a regular basis, and anytime there was a celestial event, it was assembled and used, and I became that guy in a public place talking to curious people and seeing them look through it.

 It has been with me on numerous trips to my usual dark sky spot, as well as other dark places like the Hopi Reservation, and has showcased planets, stars, clusters, nebulae, and galaxies in the sky to family and friends, young and old; and I’d be lying if I said it didn’t chaperone me on a few dates as well.